pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 Python tends to assume that programmers are "responsible adults", and hence doesn't do much in the way of restricting access to the attributes or methods of an object.
-This is in contrast to languages like C++ and Java, where the notion of a private attribute or method is enforced by the language.
+This is in contrast to languages like C++ and Java, where the notion of a private attribute or method is strictly enforced by the language.

 However, there are a couple of conventions in Python that are [universally